 Over the next year, PVM is expanding its partnership with the Centers for Disease Control and Prevention (CDC) with six new and ongoing data modernization projects for the organization’s DCIPHER platform.
-As a result, PVM, a Palantir-preferred partner with extensive Foundry expertise, continues to help the organization mitigate public health risks by improving surveillance and outbreak response related to infectious disease pathogens.
+As a result, PVM, a digital services provider with extensive expertise, continues to help the organization mitigate public health risks by improving surveillance and outbreak response related to infectious disease pathogens.

 As a partner to CDC for several years, the strong collaboration between the CDC SEDRIC team and PVM has fostered many shared team successes.
 Our work mapping COVID-19 outbreaks and enhancing the System for Enteric Disease Response, Investigation and Coordination (SEDRIC) platform was instrumental in the data modernization success for which the CDC SEDRIC project team was able to be formally recognized by winning the 2020 CDC NCEZID Honor Award for Information Technology.
 This achievement has influenced other data modernization needs at CDC.
 PVM’s history of success working on similar projects and commitment to helping CDC advance its mission of protecting public health has made us a leader in this arena.

 In the coming year, PVM will partner with CDC on six new contracts related to data modernization, data migration, and the creation of analysis tools.
 PVM and CDC are continuing to work together to integrate data into newly built modules and systems, enhance data sharing systems for both internal and external partners, create tools for data analysis that allow for quicker outbreak solves, and improve internal workflows.

 Migrate, Clean and Modernize Surveillance and Response Data